I have lived in the United States since 1985 and visit family in Turkey Istanbul

 Istiklal Street, I would return with their magazines under my arm, my name signed under every petition.

 AKP party must have shared my conviction about the overall depoliticization and lack of public reaction.
 After winning 58% of the votes in a constitutional referendum to boost its own reigns of power, AKP brazenly believed in its license to take their Islamist agenda to the next level.
-It had already been wire tapping its opposition and sending anyone who speaks against them to jail based on ungrounded allegations, AKP proceeded to ban alcohol from sports events, limiting its sales to licensed shops, whilst claiming no ideological motive although Turkey has the lowest alcohol consumption per capita of any European nation.
+It had already been wire tapping its opposition and sending anyone who speaks against them to jail based on ungrounded allegations, AKP proceeded to ban alcohol from sports events, limiting its sales to licensed shops, whilst claiming no ideological motive although Turkey

 What AKP didn’t realize is that the tipping point of the public tolerance against Islamic extremism had finally been reached.
 In January 2011, at the Galatasaray Stadium opening ceremony, Prime Minister Erdogan was booed by thousands of sports fans.
 He threw a temper tantrum, leaving the match and proceeding to claim that his government paid for the stadium and that Galatasaray fans were ungrateful.
 I can imagine his political strategists’ dismay at his reaction.